Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 #### Ingress controller

+According to the Ingress controller used, such as [NGINX](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller), the appropriate annotations must be set.
+Our Helm chart is prepared for this, but which annotations to use for which Ingress controller is not part of this documentation.
 You may skip this topic, if you are using a different Ingress-Controller, other than the default Google Ingress Controller (`kubernetes.io/ingress.class: "gce"`) that does not support extensive configuration via Ingress annotations.
-Instead, Google BackendConfig CRDs must be created and linked to the belonging service using an annotation.
-You can also use a [custom ingress controller](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller), which may offer more flexible configuration options, which as NGINX.

-Since this documentation refers to the standard GKE Ingress Controller (https://cloud.google.com/kubernetes-engine/docs/concepts/ingress), here is the note that corresponding BackendConfigs must be created.
-These generate health checks suitable for the correspondingly deployed services.

-You can use our example to create the [Google BackendConfigs](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#direct_hc) custom resource definitions:
+As we refer here to the standard [Google GKE ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) (`kubernetes.io/ingress.class: "gce"`), which makes it unfortunately necessary to create [BackendConfig CRDs](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#direct_hc) that configure the required health checks.
+You may use our example to create the required [Google BackendConfigs](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress#direct_hc) custom resource definitions:

 ```
 kubectl apply -f https://raw.githubusercontent.com/Axway/Cloud-Automation/master/APIM/Helmchart/examples/google-gke/google-backend-configs.yaml
 ```